Size Prediction Guide

 - Growth Rate: Track growth over time to predict final size

-Best Practice: Use our Kitten Weight Calculator, which uses age, current weight, and breed (if known) to provide accurate predictions.
+Best Practice: Use our Kitten Weight Calculator or Kitten Growth Calculator, which use age, current weight, and breed (if known) to provide accurate predictions.
 This method is more reliable than paw size alone.

 Size Prediction Examples